 You could also do one of the Cotswold Way circular walks, which include some of the most scenic sections of the route and range from 2.5 to 6 miles.
 Or the Cotswold Way Voluntary Wardens run guided day walks of various lengths on different parts of the route, which are free of charge.

-Our detailed Cotswold Way 10-day itinerary contains details of parking and transport options at the start and end of each day’s walk.
+Our detailed Cotswold Way 10-day itinerary contains details of parking and transport options at the start and end of each day’s walk and you can also find transport info in our town and village guides.

 What are the paths like?